freerobby/blog/_posts/2019-06-22-adding-blinkers-to-an-onyx-rcr.markdown

 Put the mounts on the front fork, thread the blinkers through, and bolt them on:
 ![](/assets/2019/rcr-blinkers-front.jpg)

 There are two holes in the side of the rear fender, near the brake light.
-Thread blinkeres through them, and bolt them on just as you did in the front:
+Thread blinkers through them, and bolt them on just as you did in the front:
 ![](/assets/2019/rcr-blinkers-rear.jpg)

 ### Build the Harness